-Finding: This goal is implemented through the applicable Goals and Policies in Section 1 of the Oregon City Comprehensive Plan: Citizen Involvement.
+Finding: Complies as Proposed.
+This goal is implemented through the applicable Goals and Policies in Section 1 of the Oregon City Comprehensive Plan: Citizen Involvement.
 Development of the plan included an extensive public involvement effort.
-Oregon City Public Works Department has presented the project to the public at a series of meetings including the Traffic Advisory Committee, Neighborhood Associations, Oregon City School District Board, Planning Commission and City Commission.
-Documentation produced with the corridor plan has been posted on the project website throughout the duration of the project and comments have been integrated into the final product.
-The product will be reviewed through the Legislative approval process.
+The Oregon City Public Works Department has presented the project to the public at a series of meetings including the Traffic Advisory Committee, Neighborhood Associations, Oregon City School District Board, Planning Commission and City Commission.
+Documentation prepared in the development of the corridor plan has been posted on the project website throughout the duration of the project and comments have been integrated into the final product.
+The Legislative review process provides additional opportunity for public review and comment at a series of Planning Commission and City Commission hearings.

 To establish a land use planning process and policy framework as a basis for all decision and actions related to use of land and to assure an adequate factual base for such decisions and actions.

-Finding: This goal is implemented through the applicable Goals and Policies in Section 2 of the Oregon City Comprehensive Plan: Land Use.
+Finding: Complies as Proposed.
+This goal is implemented through the applicable Goals and Policies in Section 2 of the Oregon City Comprehensive Plan: Land Use.
 Because the plan is an ancillary document to the City's Transportation System Plan and Comprehensive Plan, the application was processed pursuant to the legislative hearing process outlined in Section 17.50.170 of the Oregon City Municipal Code.